metadata101/dcat-ap/README.md

 <xs:element ref="dct:rightsHolder" minOccurs="0" maxOccurs="unbounded"/>
 ```

 * New elements from known ontologies.
-Check the top folder for existing described ontologies, e.g. `foaf`.
+Check the top folder for existing described ontologies, e.g. `foaf`
 * New elements that are specific to the profile:
   * Add the schema in [XSD profile folder](src/main/plugin/dcat-ap/schema/profiles)
   * Import the new schema in the base XSD
   * Add the element